 The procedure itself takes approximately 30 minutes.
 It is performed right at Prince Arthur Medical Clinic, with comfortable facilities for the few hours you will be staying after your procedure.
 It is usually performed as a day surgery, and generally doesn't require an overnight stay.

 Immediately following your surgery, with the post-op menu guidelines, you may find that you lose weight fairly quickly.
 After the healing period, when you return to your normal diet, you should lose between one to two pounds per week.
 It's important that the Slimband be properly adjusted, and that you follow our recommendations so you can lose those excess pounds and achieve your goal weight.

 Ultimately, the amount of weight you lose depends on you.
 Keep in mind that the Slimband is a tool.
-If you make the appropriate adjustments to live comfortably with the Slimband, you'll lose most, if not all, of your excess weight over the next few years.
+If you make the appropriate adjustments to live comfortably with the Slimband, you can expect to lose upwards of 50% of your excess weight.